confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 comparisons and we find that element 1.5 at position 2 is smallest.

-Now we will swap the first element of our unordered list with the smallest element to start our ordered list:
+Now we will swap the first element of our unordered list with the smallest element.
+This becomes the start of our ordered list:

 .. blockdiag::